 Educating boys and girls aged 13 to 18 years, Brighton College is wonderfully situated just a short walk from the sea yet only minutes away from the beauty of the South Downs National Park.
 Brighton College’s superb reputation draws pupils from across the South East, London, the UK and the world, offering day places as well as weekly and full boarding.

-Our next Open Day is on Saturday 28th April.
-Please see our website for further information and to book http://www.brightoncollege.org.uk/admissions/open-mornings/
+Please see our website for information on forthcoming Open Days and to book http://www.brightoncollege.org.uk/admissions/open-mornings/

 Charterhouse, Godalming, Surrey

 Charterhouse is one of Britain’s leading independent boarding schools.
 With four centuries of history behind it, Charterhouse is committed to being at the forefront of educational progress in the twenty-first century.
 Set on a magnificent 250 acre site, just off the A3 and to the south of Guildford, Charterhouse offers an outstanding education to boys aged 13-18 and girls from 16-18.
 The School provides excellent pastoral care and believes in fostering intellectual development and confidence through an exciting and diverse curriculum and an outstanding range of extra-curricular activities.
 Scholarships available.

 Cobham Hall is the only independent UK Round Square boarding and day school for girls aged 11 to 18 years.
 Situated on the edge of the Kent Downs, an Area of Outstanding Natural Beauty.
 The School is based in an impressive 16th Century Manor House nestled in 150 acres of historic parkland; an idyllic rural setting, yet with excellent transport links.